b3nj4m/hubot/docs/adapters/shell.md

 # Adapters: Shell

-The shell adapter provides a simple read-eval-print loop for interacting with a hubot locally.
+The shell adapter provides a simple read-eval-print loop for interacting with a brobbot locally.
-It can be useful for testing scripts before using them on a live hubot.
+It can be useful for testing scripts before using them on a live brobbot.

 ## Getting Started

-To use the shell adapter you can simply omit the `-a` option when running hubot as it will use the shell adapter by default.
+To use the shell adapter you can simply omit the `-a` option when running brobbot as it will use the shell adapter by default.

-    % bin/hubot
+    % bin/brobbot

 ## Configuring